Psyop/Cryptomatte/README.md

 * Support for UTF-8 Characters in Nuke plugin and specification

 Nuke:
+* Encryptomatte
+  * Added Encryptomatte - allows modifying or creating Cryptomattes in Nuke
-* Support for sidecar manifests
+* Added support for sidecar manifests
 * Added layer selection pulldown
-* Added Encryptomatte
-  * Allows modifying or creating Cryptomattes in Nuke
 * New Eyedropper "picker" knobs which use picker position and not sampled values
   * No longer use Color knob's built in picker
   * Fixed keying problems sometimes caused by GPU-enabled viewers